Glimpse/StickerApp/README.md

 choose NOT to configure this, the end user will be unable to complete the sticker checkout process when they are using the app, but the app will launch fine and provide the ability to browse and add\view stickers in the cart.

-To setup AAD, refer to the below section called AAD Setup, to create the required AAD resources and configure the app for email and facebook authentication.
+Refer to the below section called AAD Setup, to create the required AAD resources and configure the app for email and facebook authentication.

 5. Set required values in `values.yaml` (you can provide these on the command line with `--set` instead, if you don't mind a very long command line)